greatcan11/Interactive-Lab-Hub/Lab 3/README.md

 >Our system is inspired by our own lives, as when we try to do work, we often find ourselves procrastinating.
 What if there was a system that would remind us to not procrastinate so that we could work when we are supposed to?
 >
 >We have come up with “Bill,” an accountable friend who helps the user not procrastinate.  >Whenever the user is not doing work, Bill will remind the user to do it.
 This system will have a Picamera so that the Wizard can see whether the user is doing work or not via a livestream and talk to prompt the user to do work.

+### Storyboard

-Below is the storyboard, which we will explain each picture in detail below.
+>Below is the storyboard, which we will explain each picture in detail below.
 >
 > ![](storyboard.png)
 >